amalay/node-samples/api-secure/README.md

 #### C. User APIs
 ##### 1. POST: http://localhost:5000/api/user
-This is the User API and will be accessed by only authenticated user having Admin role.
+This is the CREATE USER API and will be accessed by only authenticated user having Admin role.
 Authentication/Authorization and Access token are required to access this api!
 ###### Payload: Without Access token in request header
 ```json
 {